nikhilkalhan92/MarqueeTv/README.md

  In a recent project, we developed a streaming service platform, the main goal was to create a rich, engaging, and highly accessible web experience that seamlessly brought the arts to users' homes.

+Marquee TV initially built its platform on Angular, but as the need for modernization arose, the decision to upgrade to React was made due to its popularity and robust ecosystem.
+However, recognizing the potential benefits of server-side rendering for image-heavy content, the proposal to migrate to Next.js gained traction within the team.
+Next.js's capability to render on the server side offered a significant advantage, especially for efficiently delivering picture content to users.
+The transition to Next.js promised not only improved performance but also better SEO and user experience.
+The consensus among the team was overwhelmingly positive, as they saw the move as a strategic step towards enhancing the platform's functionality and competitiveness in the market.

 # 2. What did you take into consideration to ensure the brief was met?

 #### First, I ensured I had a comprehensive understanding of the brief by collaborating closely with the design and product teams via user stories & epics.
 We aimed to translate the 'Netflix for the Arts' concept into a user-friendly interface of a premium streaming service.